 On January 5, 2007, the Redford Theatre helped its patrons re-connect with the special appeal of Lucille Ball in the 1954 move The Long, Long Trailer.
 In this first Redford movie of 2007, the audience delighted to Lucy and her real-life husband Desi Arnaz in a widescreen, Anscocolor comedy.

 Flash back to 1954.
-What did audiences enjoy about this movie, starring an entertaining couple whose comedic images had flashed on their black-and-white television screens since 1951?
+What did audiences enjoy about this movie, starring an entertaining couple whose comedic images had flickered on their black-and-white television screens since 1951?
 At the Redford in 2007, what did moviegoers appreciate about Lucy and Desi that they couldn’t see on the current TV Land showings of I Love Lucy?

 Moviegoers probably first noticed the sensational physical appearance of Lucy—the red-yellow hair, the rosy facial coloring, the bright red lips.
 It added to the dynamics of Lucy’s comedic talents.